-In order to appreciate the significance and impact of re B and the trial of Leonard Arthur, it is necessary to be aware of established and accepted medical policy and practice in relation to disabled infants prior to these cases.
+In order to appreciate the significance and impact of m B and the trial of Leonard Arthur, it is necessary to be aware of established and accepted medical policy and practice in relation to disabled infants prior to these cases.

 Between the late 1960s and early 1980s, rapid advances in the medical and surgical care of infants meant that medical staff experienced new dilemmas.
-Over time, the increased survival rates for very-low-birth-weight babies together with new procedures to save life meant that doctors were more likely to find themselves making ethically based, clinical decisions about the degree and type of neonatal intervention or care that should be given to babies who were very ill or who had considerable impairments.25 There is also ample evidence that clinicians in the United Kingdom and elsewhere were making equally crucial decisions about other infants with a range of impairments not exclusively associated with very low birth weight.26
+Over time, the increased survival rates for very-low-birth-weight babies together with new procedures to save life meant that doctors were more likely to find themselves making ethically based, clinical decisions about the degree and type of neonatal intervention or care that should be given to babies who were very ill or who had considerable impairments.
+There is also ample evidence that clinicians in the United Kingdom and elsewhere were making equally crucial decisions about other infants with a range of impairments not exclusively associated with very low birth weight.
+Each of the surface of impairments are exclusively associated with very low birth weight.